 - BALANCING YOUR RELATIONSHIP WITH A NEW BABY CAN BE HARD

-I think that communication really helped Kyle and I but there’s still an adjustment period where you have to individually exercise your new parenting role and also find a rhythm parenting together.
-I think that there was definitely a period of loneliness and misunderstanding, mistakes but also the most beautiful moments as partners being new parents completely obsessed with their child.
+I think that communication really helped Kyle and I, but there’s still an adjustment period where you have to individually exercise your new parenting role and also find a rhythm parenting together.
+I think that there was definitely a period of loneliness and misunderstanding, mistakes but also the most beautiful moments as partners being new parents completely obsessed with our child.

 While breastfeeding, it was very hard for Kyle to find a way to be “needed.”
 It’s important to understand that dads can also do things their way and it’s a great way! maybe dads are a little messier and moms are perfectionists but when you think about it, it’s what we love about them.
 I also think that it’s important for a baby to experience different ways of taking a bath or getting a diaper change.
 Some moms do it quietly, while some dads blast rock n’roll….why not! 🙂

 you’ll quickly see that your new schedule definitely doesn’t fit with your “old life.”
 You’ll quickly see some friends stick around, while others just text a couple sweet words and a “you look exhausted!” once in a while.
 I think that’s just how life and recycling works.
 It’s been hard for me to adapt on my own but also figure out how to include my friends and explain that it’s not a “whenever I want to hang” scenario anymore; Loyal friends get it and will adapt as well.
 It’s a learning process on both sides.